shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 ---

 **Be lenient with extensions.** Life as a student (especially at UC Berkeley) is often fatiguing, chaotic, and incredibly stressful.
 As instructors, many of the things we do directly contribute to a student's mental health.
-If we're given opportunities to reduce some of this stress (e.g. through a one or two-day extension, a few added slip days due to power outages, etc.) -- we should do evertything in our power to make it happen.
+If we're given opportunities to reduce some of this stress (e.g. through a one or two-day extension, a few added slip days due to power outages, etc.) -- we should do everything in our power to make it happen.

 One strategy: when planning your course schedule at the beginning of the semester, throw in a scattering of buffer days -- and as the semester progresses, sprinkle a few random (intentional) extensions in as your "surprise" stress-relievers.
 [And on that note, here's an example of what not to do.](https://www.reddit.com/r/berkeley/comments/rdqh4j/drama_in_ee_120_who_do_you_side_with/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)